 WATCH | 19 taverns, one 'sports field', two 'parks': A month on, residents reflect on Enyobeni tavern tragedy

-A month ago on Tuesday, lifeless bodies lay strewn across tables and chairs at Enyobeni tavern.
-Families were called to the morgue to identify loved ones, some as young as 13. ..

-A month ago on Tuesday, lifeless bodies lay strewn across tables and chairs at Enyobeni tavern.
-Families were called to the morgue to identify loved ones, some as young as 13. ..
+It's been a month since lifeless bodies were found strewn across tables and chairs at the Enyobeni tavern. ..

 Support the Sunday Times by buying a subscription.